Marella Canary Island and Atlantic Cruises

 Las Palmas, Gran Canaria

 If you fancy a day at the beach then head to Playa de Las Canteras.
-Winner of the best urban beach in 2023, as well as a lovely sandy beach there is also a palm tree lined esplanade that boasts restaurants, bars and shops.
+Winner of the best urban beach in 2023.
+As well as a lovely sandy beach, there is also a palm tree lined esplanade, that boasts restaurants, bars, and shops.
 Las Palmas is also the birthplace of Oscar winner and serial baddie Javier Bardem.

 las palmas gran canaria cruise port information